qbists/awesome-q/CONTRIBUTING.md

 Unfortunately, not every library, tool or framework can be considered for inclusion.
 The aim of Awesome Q is to be a concise list of noteworthy and interesting software written in q.
 Therefore, suggested software should:

 1. be widely recommended
-2. well known or discussed within the PHP community
+2. well known or discussed within the q community
 3. be unique in its approach or function
 4. Fill a niche gap in the market